ropensci/crul/inst/vign/curl-options.md

 ## proxies

-> When behind a proxy, give authentiction details for your proxy.
+> When behind a proxy, give authentication details for your proxy.

 relevant commands: